FirehawkV21/Halva.Package/docs/getting-started.md

 await packReader.ExtractFileAsync("<source file>", "<destination path and file name + extension>");
 ```

+Don't forget to include the password and the IV key, if you set them up for the package.

 ## Updating files

 This library can also update files on a specific folder, by using `PackageReader`: